Managing event subscriptions

 Authorization

-To create a subscription, you must use an app access token (the request fails if you use a user access token).
+When subscribing to events using webhooks, you must use an app access token.
+The request fails if you use a user access token.
 For subscription types that require user authorization, the user must grant your app (client ID) permissions to the required scopes prior to subscribing to the event.

-For example, to subscribe to channel.subscribe events, the broadcaster must grant your app permission to get users that subscribe to them, which adds the channel:read:subscriptions scope to your app’s client ID.
+For example, to subscribe to channel.subscribe events, the broadcaster must grant your app permission to get users that subscribe to them.
+This adds the channel:read:subscriptions scope to your app’s client ID.
+This means that prior to sending a subscription request, your app must get a user access token with the required scope, and then get an app access token using the same client ID, which you use to subscribe to the events.
 If your client ID doesn’t include the scope, the subscription request fails.
-(This means that prior to sending a subscription request, your app must get a user access token, which adds the required scope to your client ID.)

 Getting the list of events you subscribe to

-To get the list of events that you subscribe to, send a GET request to the /helix/eventsub/subscriptions
+To get the list of events that you subscribe to, use the Get EventSub Subscriptions endpoint.

 curl -X GET 'https://api.twitch.tv/helix/eventsub/subscriptions' \